Daniel-KM/Omeka-S-module-OaiPmhRepository/README.md

 #### [EAD]

-The format EAD, designed to discrive archives, is available through the module [`EAD`].
+The format EAD, designed to discribe archives, is available through the module [`EAD`].

 ### Customization